Course at a Glance

 Prior Learning Recognition and Exemptions

-This Bachelor's Degree is an academically accredited programme by the Australian Government agency Tertiary Education Quality and Standards Agency (TEQSA) and provisionally accredited by Engineers Australia under the Sydney and Washington accords.
-This EIT degree is internationally recognized under the International Engineering Alliance (IEA) accords and the various signatories (http://www.ieagreements.org/accords/washington/signatories/).
+Like all Australian higher education providers and universities, EIT programs are accredited by the exacting standards of the Australian Government’s Tertiary Education Quality and Standards Agency (TEQSA).
+This bachelor's degree is provisionally accredited by Engineers Australia under the Sydney Accord.
+It is internationally recognized under the International Engineering Alliance (IEA) accords and the various signatories.

 "When I arrived in Australia, I was a little bit nervous about my studies but EIT provided a very good, friendly environment."